cchromak/Birthday-Event-Creator/README.md

 Open Apps script and select the deleteEvents function in the drop down.
 <p><img src="https://github.com/cchromak/Birthday-Event-Creator/blob/main/images/selectEventCreator.png" width=400></p>

-After that follow the steps to recreate all of the events with the newly updated Google sheet.
+After that, follow the steps to recreate all of the events with the newly updated Google sheet.

-Now you *hopefully* wont miss another birthday.